TikTok partners with Shopify on social commerce

 - Relationship status

 - Purchasing motivation

 2. Understand your competitors.

 First of all, find out who’s of your closest competitors is present on TikTok.
 Analyse their content and mark top engaging posts.
 With this information, you’ll know what your audience will probably like, and you’ll avoid producing low-performing content and manage to create something truly fascinating.

 TikTok's Discover page should become your must-visit page if you want to jibe with the day’s TikTok trends or hashtag challenges to boost your performance.
 Following trending hashtags will allow you to stay up-to-date on a competitive landscape and speak the same language as your prospects.

 People like to interact with people, not brands.
 Going live on TikTok humanises your brand and makes it closer to the audience.
 When you start a live stream, the network will send a notification to all your followers and pin your stream to their For You page.
 This creates a tremendous opportunity for you to stand out on TikTok.

 When featuring a product in your video, use a product tag to lead users to your Shopify store to complete the transaction.
 You turn your organic content into advertisements by adding product tags to your videos.
 It will allow you to avoid the frustration that traditional ads may cause in Gen Z.

 Did you know that 53% and 30% of Gen Z shoppers - the core of the TikTok audience - spend more than before the pandemic on online purchases with home delivery and with curbside/at store pickup, respectively?
 This is according to a Capgemini Research Institute report, What Matters to Today’s Consumer, which reveals the far-reaching impact of the pandemic on consumer behaviour and preferences.
-Thus, it is essential now to enhance your Shopify store with convenient and diverse delivery options that, for sure, our Store Pickup and Delivery App with a 14-day free trial can provide for you.
+Thus, it is essential now to enhance your Shopify store with convenient and diverse delivery options that, for sure, our Zapiet - Pickup + Delivery with a 30-day free trial can provide for you.